IlyaSemenov/vue-standard-schema/README.md

 - Form is not being submitted at the moment (`submitting.value` is falsy).
 - HTML5 validation passes (if enabled).
-- Valibot validation passes (if used).
+- Schema validation passes (if used).

 If `input` and/or `schema` were provided, the first argument passed to the submit callback is the (possibly validated) form input.
 The rest of the arguments are the submit function arguments.